ddeitterick/zerotier-gateway/README.md

 #### Description

 This is a container based on a lightweight Alpine Linux image and a copy of ZeroTier One.
-It's designed to allow you to run ZeroTier One as a service on container-oriented distributions like Fedora CoreOS, though it should work on any Linux system with Docker or Podman.
+It's designed to allow you to run ZeroTier One as a containerised service including the ability to configure it as a (inbound / outbond / bidirectional) gateway between your local network and the ZT network(s).

 #### Run

 To run this container in the correct way requires some special options to give it special permissions and allow it to persist its files.
-Here's an example (tested on Fedora CoreOS):
+Here's an example (tested on Ubuntu 20.04 LTS):

-    docker run --name zerotier-one --device=/dev/net/tun --net=host \
+    docker run
-      --cap-add=NET_ADMIN --cap-add=SYS_ADMIN \
+      --name zerotier-gw \
-      -v /var/lib/zerotier-one:/var/lib/zerotier-one zyclonite/zerotier
+      -v /var/lib/zerotier-one:/var/lib/zerotier-one \

-This runs zyclonite/zerotier in a container with special network admin permissions and with access to the host's network stack (no network isolation) and /dev/net/tun to create tun/tap devices.
-This will allow it to create zt# interfaces on the host the way a copy of ZeroTier One running on the host would normally be able to.

-In other words that basically does the same thing that running zerotier-one directly on the host would do, except it runs in a container.
-Since Fedora CoreOS has no package management this is the preferred way of distributing software for it.
+      -e NETWORK_IDS=[ZT_NETWORK_ID1;ZT_NETWORK_ID2] \
+      -e GATEWAY_MODE=[inbound|outbound|both] \
+      --cap-add=NET_ADMIN \
+      --net=net_LAN_ETH0 \
+      --ip=172.17.50.137 \
+      bfg100k/zerotier

+This runs bfg100k/zerotier in a container exposed on the physical network via a macvlan interface.
+For this to work, you will need to create a docker macvlan network using the following syntax:

+    docker network create \
+      --driver macvlan \
+      --gateway 172.17.50.129 \
+      --subnet 172.17.50.128/28 \
+      --ip-range 172.17.50.128/28 \
+      -o parent=eth0 \
+      net_LAN_ETH0

 It also mounts /var/lib/zerotier-one to /var/lib/zerotier-one inside the container, allowing your service container to persist its state across restarts of the container itself.
 If you don't do this it'll generate a new identity every time.
 You can put the actual data somewhere other than /var/lib/zerotier-one if you want.

-To join a zerotier network you can use
+To join one or more zerotier networks, you can specify the network ids in the environment variable NETWORK_IDS (semi-colon delimited).

-    docker exec zerotier-one /zerotier-cli join 8056c2e21c000001

-or create an empty file with the network as name

-    /var/lib/zerotier-one/networks.d/8056c2e21c000001.conf
+To configure gateway mode, pass in the environment variable GATEWAY_MODE.
+You can choose between inbound (i.e. ZT -> Local), outbound (i.e. Local -> ZT) or bidirectional (i.e. Local <-> ZT).
+Note that for this to work, you will need to enable ip forwarding on the docker host first.
+Note also that for now, gateway mode will only be configured for the first ZT network (if you have multiple ZT networks connected).

 #### Source